English

 Cards in football – when were they introduced?

-At the 1966 World Cup, German referee Rudolf Kreitlein tried in vain to send Argentine player Antonio Rattín off the field.
-But he Rattín did not understand or did not want to understand.
-He was a whole head taller than referee Kreitlein (who measured only 1.60 m / 5’3“) and finally had to be escorted from the field by the police.
+At the 1966 World Cup, German referee Rudolf Kreitlein tried unsuccessfully to send off Argentinean player Antonio Rattín.
+But Rattín either couldn’t or didn’t want to understand.
+He was a full head taller than referee Kreitlein (who was only 1.60m / 5ft 3in) and eventually had to be escorted off the pitch by the police.

 🇩🇪 Hallo!
 Diesen Artikel gibt es auch auf Deutsch.
 Wechsele hier zur deutschsprachigen Version.

-England was Argentina’s opponent in this quarter-final and asked for clarification of this matter.
+England were Argentina’s opponents in this quarter-final and asked for clarification on the situation.
 Ken Aston was in charge of all the referees at this World Cup and wondered how this language barrier could be overcome.

-He later said that the idea came to him at a traffic light.
-Whether this explanation is true or a nice story cannot be clarified.
-But it happened: The yellow card became the symbol for a caution and the red card the symbol for the dismissal.
+He later said the idea came to him at a traffic light.
+Whether this explanation is true or just a nice story, we may never know.
+But it happened: The yellow card became a symbol of warning and the red card a symbol of dismissal.

-At first there was no yellow-red cards in football, nor was there a suspension after a certain number of yellow cards.
+At first, there were no yellow or red cards in football, and there was no suspension after a certain number of yellow cards.

 Kategorie: English